 Are group visits possible?

-Visits for groups or guided tours with a maximum of seven people (including the leading person) are possible in compliance with the measures listed here.
+Visits for groups or guided tours with a maximum of seven people (including the leading person) are possible from Tuesday to Saturday in compliance with the measures listed here, but not on Sundays.
 In case of visits by groups of children, this also includes a person subject to supervision.
-Please register your visit via firstname.lastname@example.org.
+Please register your visit via email@example.com.
 If you would like to book a guided tour, please fill in the booking form on our website.
+When participating in guided tours and group visits, please leave your contact details at the information desk before your visit.

 Can I check items of clothing and bags?